quentin452/mobsnorender/README.md

 add a way to auto delete old config if the mod get updated

+add config to disabling all entity from rendering ambient/agressive entity/passive entity

 # Links to descriptions of my projects.

 [*Modrinth*](https://modrinth.com/mod/mobs-no-render)